Profile Picture

 I conduct a randomized experiment to study the nationwide technology diffusion of a new digital payment technology in Senegal.
 By leveraging two novel sources of network data—mobile money transactions and anonymized phone contact directories covering the near universe of the adult population in Senegal—I causally identify three sets of adoption spillovers from taxi firms randomized to receive early access to the technology: intra-industry among taxi firms; inter-industry between taxi drivers and other small businesses; and inter-regional spillovers from the capital city to businesses in other urban centers.
 I show that spillovers go beyond strategic complementarities, reflecting social learning within firms' social networks, driven by social ties and remote interactions.

-3. Relational Frictions Along the Supply Chain: Evidence from Senegalese Traders (with Edward Wiles), Draft Coming Soon
+3. Relational Frictions Along the Supply Chain: Evidence from Senegalese Traders (with Edward Wiles), Edward’s JMP, Media Coverage: World Bank Blog - Development Impact

 Abstract

 Search and trust frictions have historically made it hard for small firms in lower-income countries to buy inputs from foreign markets.
 The growth in smartphone ownership and social media usage has the potential to alleviate these barriers.
-We run a field experiment leveraging these technological tools to provide exogenous variation in search and trust frictions in a large international import market.
-The design is informed by a dynamic relational contracting model featuring sequential search for suppliers and trust frictions in the form of adverse selection and moral hazard.
+Informed by a dynamic model of relational contracting, we run a field experiment leveraging these technological tools to provide exogenous variation in (1) search frictions and (2) trust frictions (adverse selection and moral hazard) in a large international import market.
 In our search treatment, we connect a randomly selected 80% of 1,862 small garment firms in Senegal to new suppliers in Turkey.
-We then cross-randomize two trust treatments that provide additional information about the types and incentives of these new suppliers.
-Alleviating search frictions is sufficient to increase access to foreign markets: in all treated groups, firms are 25% more likely to have the varieties a mystery shopper requests and the goods sold are 32% more likely to be high quality.
-However, the trust treatments are necessary for longer-term impact: these groups are significantly more likely to develop the connections into relationships that persist beyond the study.
-These new relationships lead to increases in medium-run profit and sales, particularly among wholesalers in the upper tail.
+We then cross-randomize two trust treatments that provide additional information about the types (adverse selection) and incentives (moral hazard) of these new suppliers.
+Alleviating search frictions is sufficient to increase access to foreign markets: in all treated groups, firms are 26% more likely to have the varieties a mystery shopper requests and the goods sold are 30% more likely to be high quality.
+However, the trust treatments are necessary for longer-term impact: using both transaction-level mobile payments data and a follow-up survey, we show that these groups are significantly more likely to develop the connections into relationships that persist beyond the study.
+These new relationships lead to increases in medium-run profit and sales.
 Finally, we use the treatment effects to estimate the model and evaluate counterfactuals where we set various combinations of the frictions to zero, finding that the largest gains come from eliminating adverse selection.

 4. Financial Inclusion and Rural Electrification: Evidence from Togo (with Paul Brimble, Axel Eizmendi Larrinaga, and Toni Oki)